Be a student of life

 With the B.S. in biology program from Lynn University, you'll study living organisms and ecosystems, while conducting hands-on research in a laboratory.
 Your findings may even be published in research journals and showcased at national science forums.
 Research opportunities like the ones offered as a biology major are usually available only to graduate students.
 But at Lynn, you’ll work with science faculty with Ph.D.s.—never teaching assistants.

-A biology major enrolling in the B.S. in biology program will study with top-rated professors, become proficient in math and science, and hone the skills required to launch a successful career in biology or a similar field.
+As a biology major you will study with top-rated professors, become proficient in math and science, and hone the skills required to launch a successful career in biology or a similar field.

 Want to work in a crime laboratory?
 Earn your biology degree with a concentration in forensic science and analyze evidence, such as drugs, DNA and toxicology.
 Take six additional elective courses to fulfill the concentration.